-Interviewees and respondents to our survey reported that the focus of training across the sector which includes industry, governments and training providers, is currently on new build, traditional and onsite construction techniques, with the consideration of embodied emissions being negligible.
+Interviewees and respondents to our survey reported that the focus of training across the sector is currently on new build, traditional and onsite construction techniques, with the consideration of embodied emissions being negligible.

-According to our respondents this has led to difficulties in meetings decarbonisation goals on new build projects and limited engagement on repair, retrofit, traditional buildings, and MMC.
+According to our respondents this has led to difficulties in meetings decarbonisation goals on new build projects and limited engagement on repair, retrofit, traditional buildings, and modern methods of construction (MMC).
 Interviewees also reported a lack of support for these disciplines at all levels of training.

 Our model forecasts the skills requirements for the main decarbonisation pathways being considered by the CCC to achieve Net Zero.
-The Low Carbon Delivery Plan for Wales' second carbon budget (2021-2025) will be published in November but it is likely that a balanced scenario will be followed, which comprises a sequenced combination of all the measures on these pathways.
+It is likely that a balanced scenario will be followed by governments, which comprises a sequenced combination of all the measures on these pathways.
 This means that training for all these pathways will need to be ramped up.

-Whichever route, or combination of routes, we go down in Wales, there is potential for employers to tap into talent at a Further Education (FE) level, which has often been underutilised by the sector.
+Whichever route, or combination of routes we go down, there is potential for employers to tap into talent at a Further Education (FE) level, which has often been underutilised by the sector.
 Industry can work with FE colleges to design appropriate courses and facilitate collaboration with employers.
 FE will be particularly important in light of the threat to apprenticeships posed by COVID-19.